The 8 BEST Compost Bins For An Apartment

 What to look for, when choosing a compost bin for my apartment?

-- Simplicity – you want to find a compost bin that’s easy to use, easy to clean, and with just a few parts.
-You don’t need huge bins, with millions of pieces and features.
-A simplified container with the essential elements is all you need.
+- Simplicity – you want to find a compost bin that’s easy to use, easy to clean, and with a few parts.

 - Solid – It’s essential to think of the material of the bin.
-You want to get a substantial container, and it won’t break easily.
-It is recommendable that the container is from stainless steel and not plastic since it will last much longer.
+You want to get a container that won’t break easily.

-- Filter – A lot of people think that having a compost bin at home is a smelly and annoying task.
-However, that’s not really the case.
-To make sure the compost bin isn’t smelly, you can get a bin that has a filter, which will make sure that the composter won’t emit any unpleasant smell.
-It’s recommendable to change the filter between 3-6 months.
+- Filter – A lot of people think that having a compost bin at home will be smelly.
+However, that’s not the case.
+You can easily prevent that by getting a carbon filter, which will ensure the bin won’t emit any unpleasant smell.

-- Size – Get something that is not too small or too big for your apartment.
-Ultimately, it is best to look for a countertop compost bin, which can hold a few days to a week of kitchen waste.
-For example, the vermicomposter and bokashi composter (you will learn more about them below) are a bit bigger, but they will also hold more of your kitchen scraps.
-The countertop composter bins will be a bit smaller, between 1 and 1.5 gallons.
+- Size – Get something that is not too small or too big and consider what will work best for you.
+For example, the vermicomposter and bokashi composter are a bit bigger & will also hold more of your kitchen scraps.
+The countertop composter bins will be smaller, between 1 and 1.5 gallons.

 1. Epica Stainless Steel Compost Bin